JoseLuisSR/registry/README.md

 ## Microservices

-Customer is a microservice with capabilities to get and create (post) customer, it is very simply just to create many instants and register those on Eureka, also put it on a container and deploy it many times to check docker registry.
+Customer is a microservice with capabilities to getByKey and getAll customers records from MySQL Server database, it is using Spring Web RESTful
+& Spring Data JPA to expose web service and connect to MySql Server.
+The goal is create many instants of it and register these on Eureka, also put it on a container and deploy it many times to check docker registry.

 ## Docker Engine Community Eddition